Chris Halter

 Teaching Professor

-I teach at the University of California San Diego's (UCSD) Department of Education Studies.
-I came to UCSD in 2000 after 10 years of teaching in public K-12 schools.
-I am fortunate to teach across many of the programs we have here at EDS.
-My classes include undergraduate students, pre-service credential students in both our Multiple and Single Subject Credential programs, graduate students in our Master of Arts program, and doctoral students in our Ed.D in Teaching & Learning.
+I teach in the Department of Education Studies at the University of California, San Diego (UC San Diego).
+I joined UC San Diego in 2000 after ten years of teaching in public K–12 schools.
+I teach across several programs in the department, including courses for undergraduate students, Multiple Subject and Single Subject credential candidates, graduate students in the Master of Arts program, and doctoral students in the Ed.D. in Teaching and Learning program.

-My K-12 teaching career began shortly after graduating college in Charleston, SC.
-I tried out teaching Algebra 1 back at my old high school in 1987.
-Needless to say this was not an ideal experience.
-I was extremely underprepared and had not yet experienced much of life.
-I soon found myself becoming a Navy Supply Officer, serving aboard a small destroyer during the Persian Gulf War.
-Through my Navy experience I learned about large budgets, comptroller activities, and contracting.
-After almost 5 years on active duty in the Navy and spent the rest of my Navy career in the reserves, retiring from the Navy in 2007.
+My K–12 teaching career began shortly after graduating from college in Charleston, South Carolina.
+I first tried teaching Algebra I at my former high school in 1987, which was not an ideal experience.
+I was underprepared and had not yet gained much professional experience.
+Soon after, I became a Navy Supply Officer and served aboard a destroyer during the Persian Gulf War.
+Through my Navy experience, I worked with large budgets, comptroller operations, and government contracting.
+After nearly five years on active duty, I continued my Navy career in the reserves and retired from the Navy in 2007.

-After the Persian Gulf War I returned to graduate school to earn my teaching credential.
-I thought I would give this path another try.
-This time around I was well prepared and had gained the experience necessary to succeed.
+After the Persian Gulf War, I returned to graduate school to earn my teaching credential and decided to try teaching again.
+This time, I was better prepared and had gained the experience needed to succeed.
 I taught in San Diego at Mission Bay High School, Wilson Academy, and West Hills High School.
-Being credentialed in both life science and mathematics, I found myself teaching a split schedule.
-At Wilson Academy we experimented with an integrated science & mathematics curriculum, which we create ourselves.
-The mathematics was taught in service of the science.
-At West Hills High School I began teaching in both the Science Department and the Mathematics Department.
-After 4 years of this schedule I found my home within the mathematics department.
+Because I was credentialed in both life science and mathematics, I often taught a split schedule.
+At Wilson Academy, we experimented with an integrated science and mathematics curriculum that we designed ourselves, with mathematics supporting the science content.
+At West Hills High School, I taught in both the Science Department and the Mathematics Department before eventually focusing fully on mathematics.

 Education